 WV works with local health departments to keep track of annual septic system installations.
 WV will continue to document annual installation counts to accurately reflect growth on septic systems.
+This data can be used to verify the growth on septic systems on an annual basis.
 WV also tracks the connection of existing septic systems by POTWs.
-Most new development occurring in the West Virginia Potomac basin directs wastewater to POTWs.
+Most new development occurring in the West Virginia Potomac Basin directs wastewater to POTWs.
 With respect to downstream waters, the nutrient loading associated with on-site systems is not significant and the cost of upgrading is high.
 West Virginia is not planning specific activity in relation to onsite systems but will track and report upgrades that occur.